Alamo Colleges District (School )

 • Establishing positive, trusting relationships with community residents in or from underserved communities.

-• Helping patients/clients, families, and underserved communities overcome barriers in language and culture to better connect to quality health care services and resources.
+• Helping patients/clients, families, and underserved communities overcome barriers in language and culture to better connect to quality healthcare services and resources.

 • Connecting underserved populations to health care services and resources.